SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 We tell *kubectl* to create a new deployment using the *security-functions.yaml* for the *-n* namespace called **devktoberfest**.

-One more thing before we can actually start interacting with our services APIs when running on local Kyma would be to edit your **/etc/hosts** file.
+One more thing before we can start interacting with our services APIs when running on local Kyma would be to edit your **/etc/hosts** file.
 Here we can put in the newly created **number-generator-service.kyma.local** and **numbers-generator-service.kyma.local** host.

-In the terminal still open execute the following commands:
+In the terminal opened, execute the following commands:

 1. sudo vim /etc/hosts
 2. select the **i** key to insert a new line at the top of the file.